Newfoundland and Labrador New Democratic Party: Lorraine Michael

 Lorraine Michael won the leadership of the Newfoundland and Labrador NDP in 2006.
 After succeeding Harris as leader she was elected in his former district of Signal Hill-Quidi Vidi several months later.
-In the 2007 provincial election Michael was the only New Democrat elected, though she increased her party's share of the popular vote.
+In the 2007 provincial election, Michael was the only New Democrat elected, though she increased her party's share of the popular vote.

-Between 2007 and 2011 polling for the NL NDP remained below 10 percent in public opinion polls behind the Liberal Party and governing Progressive Conservatives.
+Between 2007 and 2011, polling for the NL NDP remained below 10%p in public opinion polls behind the Liberal Party and governing Progressive Conservatives.
 However, after the federal NDP's success in the 2011 federal election, where they formed the official opposition, support for Michael's New Democrats saw a surge in support.
-In a Corporate Research Associates (CRA) poll conducted just weeks after the federal election in May 2011, the NL NDP support rose to 20 percent.
-For the first time in its history the party was statistically tied for second place with the Liberal Party, who were at 22 percent.
-The New Democrats' gains came at the expense of the governing Progressive Conservatives who fell to 57 percent.
-The NL NDP surpassed the Liberals in polling in September 2011, and won just under 25 percent of the popular vote, and five seats, in the October 11, 2011, general election.
+In a Corporate Research Associates (CRA) poll conducted just weeks after the federal election in May 2011, the NL NDP support rose to 20%.
+For the first time in its history the party was statistically tied for second place with the Liberal Party, who were at 22%.
+The New Democrats' gains came at the expense of the governing Progressive Conservatives who fell to 57%.
+The NL NDP surpassed the Liberals in polling in September 2011, and won just under 25% of the popular vote, and five seats, in the October 11, 2011, general election.
 The Progressive Conservatives won their third straight majority government and while the New Democrats placed second in the popular vote, they finished third behind the Liberal Party in seats.